Bookish Diversions: Type-Oh, Dangit!

 Pro captu lectoris habent sua fata libelli.

-Translation: “According to the capabilities of the reader, books have their destiny.”
 I’ve always found this idea fascinating because it recognizes that a book is not merely a message from an author; it’s also an interpretive enterprise of readers and communities of readers.
 It’s one of the reasons typos matter—misprints might affect the message.
+Back to those portals of discovery.
 But even perfectly communicated messages can have meanings unintended by their senders.
 Three relevant quotes come to mind:

 Books belong to their readers, not their authors.